 Now it’s clear that patch phrase isn’t perfect, for example we’ve already seen that the chopping algorithm tends to leave clicks at the end of some slices, and at slower tempos it quickly becomes ‘choppy’.
 But compared to warping it certainly avoids those metallic, ‘stretchy’ artefacts that warping can sometimes produce.
 It also gives us some extra editing options by allowing us to target specific slices within the loop for further editing.

 There are of course other options when it comes to manipulating loops, including timestretching, tuning and even creating a ‘chopped’ drum kit from your break.
-These all have their own unique pros and cons and I cover all these techniques (and a whole lot more) in the MPC Bible, which comes in different versions tailored for each MPC, including MPC X/Live/One, MPC Touch and MPC Renanssiance/Studio.
+These all have their own unique pros and cons and I cover all these techniques (and a whole lot more) in the MPC Bible.